Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification

 Our method, MiM, introduces a MCS mechanism with a T-Mamba encoder, facilitating lightweight, multi-directional feature generation.
 Compared to ViM, our specialized T-Mamba encoder and extended bidirectional scan improve classification performance significantly.
 Our approach, notably lighter than HiT, SSFTT, and HUSST, produces classification maps with smoother regions and more distinct land-cover boundaries.
 The class-wise accuracies are competitive and generally superior to other methods.

-Key differences in classification performance are highlighted and marked in Figs. \ref{fig:IP classification results}, \ref{fig:PU classification results}, and \ref{fig:HU2013 classification results} for detailed comparisons.
+Key differences in classification performance are highlighted and marked in Figs. \ref{fig:IP classification results}, and \ref{fig:PU classification results} for detailed comparisons.

 This exploration paves the way for our future research into adapting pure Mamba models and MCS into a 3D configuration, similar to 3DViT which extends ViT into 3D version.